Category B: Better Body Position

 Welcome to AFF Category B!
-Having passed your Category A (Awareness) jump, this stage is all about improving upon your previous jump: refining your body position and working on the canopy control needed to stay safely within your designated holding area.
-As you progress in freefall, building on your foundational stability, your awareness and control become increasingly important.
+Having passed your Category A (Awareness) jump, this stage is all about building on that foundation: refining your body position, strengthening your altitude awareness habits, and developing the canopy control skills needed to stay safely within your designated holding area.

 Section 1: Exit and Freefall

 In freefall, your most important task is recognizing and acting at your assigned altitude.
-To maintain important awareness, stability, and control, we encourage you to use this guiding mantra:
+To stay aware, stable, and in control, use this mantra:

 “Heading, Altitude, Arch, Legs, Relax.”